Best Drum Machine for Live Performance: Akai XR20 Review

 - The 223 drum sounds capacity is smaller than other major machines

-One of the main reasons that has actually made the Alesis SR16 Drum Machine one of the most popular drum machines is the good price.
-When you look at the diversity of features you get in the machine and you compare them with the amount of money you spend, the balance is indeed very good.
+One of the main reasons that have made the Alesis SR16 Drum Machine, one of the most popular drum machines is the good price.
+When you look at the diversity of features, you get in the machine, and you compare them with the amount of money you spend, the balance is indeed very good.
 Most customers report that this machine is also extremely durable and stands up to a lot of wear and tear.
-With everything said and done, the machine is perfect for drum players who are looking for a quality design that’s budget friendly.
+With everything said and done, the machine is perfect for drum players who are looking for a budget-friendly quality design.
 However, the few pre-loaded drum sounds will have to improve in the future.
-If you’re a beginner, you’ll do well starting here.
+If you're a beginner, you'll do well starting here.

-The Zoom RhythmTrak RT-223 Drum Machine is a basic drum machine that has a number of premium features that you only find in the more advanced and expensive drum machines on the market.
+The Zoom RhythmTrak RT-223 Drum Machine is a basic drum machine that has several premium features that you only find in the more advanced and expensive drum machines on the market.
 The diversity of pre-loaded sounds is very good, and overall, the cost is also very reasonable, especially based on the features the machine comes with.

 - Offers easy playability

-- Comes with over 440 rhythmic patterns and 13 pads for variety
+- Comes with over 440 rhythmic patterns and 13 pads for a variety

-- Old-school design may appeal to those who want a vintage look
+- The old-school design may appeal to those who want a vintage look

 - The layout of pads is somewhat unorthodox, which might be an issue with some players

-- While the sound quality is good, it’s nowhere near that of the machine’s competitors
+- While the sound quality is good, it's's nowhere near that of the machine's competitors

 The only shortcoming of the Zoom RhythmTrak RT-223 Drum Machine is definitely with the sound.
 If it is indeed going to compete with other brands in this regard, it has to improve a little bit.
 However, other than that, it is a basic and innovatively designed drum machine that offers better sound options in terms of diversity and range.
 Additionally, the Zoom RhythmTrak RT-223 Drum Machine is also easy to play and would be perfect for practice.
 In case you're looking for something cheap that still gives you value, do take a further look into this model.

-The Boss Dr. Rhythm DR-880 Rhythm Machine has become the drum machine of choice for bands on the road basically because of its portability and advanced features, including 880 pre-loaded drum sounds as well as a number of multi effects.
-The machine also features a built-in COSM drive and input jack for guitar.
-It costs about $490.
+The Boss Dr. Rhythm DR-880 Rhythm Machine has become the drum machine of choice for bands on the road basically because of its portability and advanced features, including 880 pre-loaded drum sounds as well as some multi-effects.
+The machine also features a built-in COSM drive and input jack for the guitar.

 - Wide range of drum sounds

-- Offers innovative features to create your own rhythms
+- Offers innovative features to create your rhythms

 - Remarkable built-in drum sound effects